 The Roosevelt Project's analysis considers three different scenarios.
-The first scenario (Base Case) uses Annual Energy Outlook 2020 assumptions and would not achieve Paris Climate Agreement goals of 80 percent emissions reductions, until 2098.
-The second scenario (Decarbonized) includes a set of updated technology assumptions, for example, renewable capital cost reductions, and new policy programs, including a nationwide renewable portfolio standard and escalating carbon price that together achieve a net-zero economy by 2050.
-The final scenario (Roosevelt) maintains all of the net-zero assumptions, but layers on a set of federal policy recommendations that we have identified as critical to enabling more equitable transitions in the regions under consideration.
+The first scenario (Base Case) uses Annual Energy Outlook 2020 assumptions and would not achieve Paris Climate Agreement goals of 80 percent emissions reductions until 2098.
+The second scenario (Decarbonized) includes a set of updated technology assumptions (e.g., renewable capital cost reductions) and new policy programs, including a nationwide renewable portfolio standard and escalating carbon price, that together achieve a net zero economy by 2050.
+The final scenario (Roosevelt) maintains all of the net zero assumptions, but layers on a set of federal policy recommendations that we have identified as critical to enabling more equitable transitions in the regions under consideration.
 Those recommendations, noted here through the lens of modeled assumptions, include:

-- Recycling carbon price revenues according to regional carbon intensity rather than on a percapita basis; - Implementation of a border adjustment for energy-intensive, trade-exposed industries; - \$1.5 trillion in domestic infrastructure investments over a 10-year period beginning in 2025, coincident with the introduction of a carbon price and dividend, distributed based on regional emissions and projected population growth;

-- 1 percent of carbon tax revenues set aside for regionally targeted, negatively impacted worker retraining; - An exogenous increase in domestic battery production, from, for example, Buy America procurement requirements or increased incentives for domestic manufacturing of a strategic industry. - 50 percent decrease in the cost of direct air capture of CO2, resulting from substantial federal and private R&D support; - 25 percent reduced carbon intensity of liquid fuels by 2050, to simulate the potential emergence of a hydrogen economy.
+- Recycling carbon price revenues according to regional carbon intensity, rather than on a per-capita basis, - Implementation of a border adjustment for energy-intensive trade-exposed industries, - \$1.5 trillion in domestic infrastructure investments over a 10-year period beginning in 2025, coincident with the introduction of a carbon price and dividend, distributed based on regional emissions and projected population growth, - 1 percent of carbon tax revenues set aside for regionally targeted retraining for negatively impacted workers, - An exogenous increase in domestic battery production from, for example, Buy America procurement requirements or from increased incentives for domestic manufacturing of a strategic industry, - A 50 percent decrease in the cost of direct air capture of CO2, resulting from substantial federal and private R&D support, and - A 25 percent reduced carbon intensity of liquid fuels by 2050, to simulate the potential emergence of a hydrogen economy.